Do you want to understand Surah Al-Baqarah at a deeper level?

-Get to Know a Surah of the Quran is a new series of videos brother Nouman Ali Khan presented this year during the month of Ramadan.
+Get to Know a Surah of the Quran is a series of videos brother Nouman Ali Khan presented during the month of Ramadan.

 The following is a summary of some of the most important topics brother Nouman mentioned in this second episode: